You may have questions and we certainly have answers!

-We are not.
-If this is an accommodation your child needs, please reach out to the Director.
-We do not have the resources to train all of our staff at this time but would consider training our anchor teachers if necessary.
+Yes, our Anchor teachers are trained to recognize the signs of anaphylaxis and administer epinephrine.
 Note, while anchor teachers are with the cohort all day, there could be times when they are not within eyesight of your child.
 For example, they could be walking another child to the restroom.

 Masks are not required outdoors unless you feel like your child is unable to successfully socially distance from others.
 Of course, you are more than welcome to wear a mask proactively if you prefer!
 If we have to move into our sheltered location due to inclement weather, then masks will be required for both our staff and students.